krizkontrolz/Home-Assistant-nextion_handler/README.md

 ![Nextion handler framework](https://user-images.githubusercontent.com/100061886/154831899-4fbf9ff9-cb42-4a55-88d7-86fd3c81443d.png "Nextion handler framework")

-See expandable details and examples under CUSOTOMISABLE and BOILERPLATE sections below.
+See expandable details and examples for each CUSTOMISABLE and BOILERPLATE component below.

 ------------------------------------------------------------------------------
 ## Template Files with Demo